Professional Degree courses in Dentistry, Education, Law, Medicine and Theology (MTS, MDiv)

 Prerequisite(s): CS 4580F/G and permission of the instructor.

 Instruction in selection of topic, directed readings, research and writing of thesis.
-Restricted to fourth year students normally registered in the Honors Specialization in Classical Studies with a modular average of at least 80%.
+Restricted to fourth year students normally registered in the Honours Specialization in Classical Studies with a modular average of at least 80%.
 Application to the Undergraduate Chair of Classical Studies will be required by the April preceding the student's final year.

 Prerequisite(s): At least 1.0 course at the 3000-level in the discipline area of the thesis topic and permission of Department.